PAG urges MPs to back bill amendment to index pre-97 FAS pension rights

 Next week, the House of Commons Public Bill Committee will begin its scrutiny of the Pension Schemes Bill.

-While the bill currently includes a number of provisions relating to the Pension Protection Fund (PPF) and FAS, PAG says it fails to introduce indexation for FAS members' pre-1997 pensionable service – a move that was recommended, where original schemes had provided for this, in the Work and Pensions Committee's third report on defined benefit (DB) pension schemes last March, potentially using some of the multi-billion pound PPF surplus to do this.
+While the bill currently includes a number of provisions relating to the Pension Protection Fund (PPF) and FAS, PAG says it fails to introduce indexation for FAS members' pre-1997 pensionable service – a move that was recommended, where original schemes had provided for this, in the Work and Pensions Committee's third report on defined benefit (DB) pension schemes last March, potentially using some of the multi-billion pound PPF reserves to do this.

 PAG said it understands various MPs and members of the Lords will introduce an amendment to the Pension Schemes Bill to remedy this situation – saying it now needed "every MP to support the amendment".